-Date: 26 June 2018
+Date: 1 October 2018

-The IPEC has dismissed a passing off claim brought by Amy Winehouse’s tattooist, Henry Martinez, who traded under the name Prick, against a cactus shop which traded under the same name in the same locality.
-On the evidence, there was no material misrepresentation by the cactus shop that the goods and services it offered were somehow authorised by or connected with Mr Martinez or his company.
+However, on the evidence, there was no material misrepresentation by the cactus shop that the goods and services it offered were somehow authorised by or connected with Mr Martinez or his company.
 Her Honour Judge Melissa Clarke agreed with the defendants that it was hard to imagine two businesses with two less closely related activities and, taking into account dissimilarities in their respective get-ups, found that the claimants had failed to discharge the burden of proving that a substantial number of consumers would be deceived into thinking that the businesses were connected.